mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 tags: transformers attention deep-learning
 categories: machine-learning
 math: true
+mermaid: true
 ---

 # Introduction

-The goal of this blog post is to understand the main components of Transformers, while providing both mathematical insights and intuition.
+Transformers are at the heart of modern language models, but their inner workings can feel intimidating at first.
+The goal of this post is to make the main components of Transformers easier to understand, blending mathematical insights with intuition along the way.

+To keep things focused, we will look at **the decoder-only Transformer architecture**: the architecture behind autoregressive language models such as GPT-style models.
+The original Transformer was introduced with an encoder-decoder structure, but most modern language models for next-token prediction use a decoder-only design, where each layer gradually refines the representation of the input sequence.

+We will walk through the full pipeline step by step: starting from raw tokens, turning them into rich contextual representations through self-attention and MLP layers, and finally using those representations to predict the next token.

 # From Text to Tokens

-To treat text as a mathematical object, we first need to define two important notions: a **vocabulary** and a **sequence of tokens**.
+To treat text as a mathematical object, we first need to define two fundamental notions: a **vocabulary** and a **sequence of tokens**.

 A vocabulary is a finite set of symbols used to represent text.
 These symbols can be characters, subwords, words, numbers, punctuation marks, or special tokens.
 We denote the vocabulary by